Last Updated on

 BEST SWADDLE BLANKETS FOR NEWBORNS

-The swaddle blankets I chose as the best swaddle blankets for newborns are MOSTLY ones I have either tried, or have a friend that tried.
+The swaddle blankets for newborns on this list are MOSTLY based on ones I have either tried or have a friend that tried.

-Different things work for different people – and I know there are people out there who LOVE their SwaddleUP (not me!)
+Different things work for different people – so I wanted to make sure you had options.
+I know there are people out there who LOVE their SwaddleUP (not me!), and some that didn’t feel the Ollie was right for them (I haven’t met this person but I’m certain they exist).

 As long as you can figure out how to wrap a newborn baby for sleep – it doesn’t really matter what tool you use, right?